farhad-here/react-props-ref-useState-exercises/README.md

 # ⚛️ React Exercises
 #### A React project designed to practice some core React concepts such as props, component composition, useRef, useState and React Fragment.
+Furthermore, it is responsive.
 #### The project includes three simple exercises that focus on passing data between components and interacting with the DOM.

 Exercises